-Welcome to the second article in our 2-part series on all things content marketing for small business (you can check out part 1 HERE).
-This time, we’re sharing 5 common mistakes to avoid and 6 steps to help you get started with content marketing today.
+Welcome to the second article in our three-part series on all things content marketing for small business (you can check out part 1 HERE).
+This time, we’re sharing a 6-step checklist to help you get started with your content marketing strategy today.

 So why is the “strategy” part so important?

 Do you find yourself wanting to start this whole content marketing thing but also worrying about coming up against writer’s block?
 Are you wondering how the heck you’ll consistently come up with something interesting to say?!
 That’s where your strategy comes in to save the day.
 Things run much more smoothly when you do the planning up-front: mapping out a game plan for topics, formats, placements, and timings before you jump head-first into creation mode.

 If you want to generate awesome results, then you’ll need goals to aim for and a way to measure ROI (return on investment).
 After all, “Failing to plan is planning to fail”, as they say (whoever “they” are!).
 In the content marketing world, strategy and consistency are everything.